easywebhub/easywebhub-com/content/how-to-add-content-of-websites.md

 ### Content is the data of websites that could be added, modified using Content Form of EasyBuider.
 Content data is defined in 2 ways

 ###### 1. Content form: for Administrators
-   + the simple, clear form that is used for website administrators who do not know about development
+   + the simple form which help adding, modified or deleted content easily
-   +
+   + restrict data which allows to modify

 ###### 2: RAW form: for Developers
    + actual data which is saved on files,
    + use RAW form to defined data structures which could be modified by Administrators